freiondrej-lmc/paratest_issue_617/README.md

 Hello,

-thanks for taking the time to investigate the issue https://github.com/paratestphp/paratest/issues/617!
+thanks for taking the time to investigate the issue https://github.com/paratestphp/paratest/issues/617 and https://github.com/docker/for-mac/issues/6256!

 Please run this:
 ```shell